XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > Logistics and limiting production to 4 a day.
 The last one basically applies to long-time players though.

-### When are double oath certificates available?

-> Valentine's, White Day, Qixi/Tanabata, and Christmas.

 ### Where can I get calibration tickets?

 > Defense Drill, expeditions, shop, mini-events, log-in.